-How to Do It: Stand facing each other, feet hip-width apart so that you can comfortably hold each other's forearms with your arms bent.
+Back bending can increase lung capacity, stretch the torso, and lift the spirit, for a powerhouse yoga stretch.
+To perform the pose, stand facing each other, feet hip-width apart so that you can comfortably hold each other's forearms with your arms bent.
 Inhale and lift the chest, then exhale and drop head gently back, straightening arms.
-Hold the pose for 2 to 3 breaths.
+Hold the pose for two to three breaths.
 Inhale, and return to standing.

 Double Rag Doll

-How to Do it: Stand side by side facing the same direction, and wrap your inside arm around your partner's waist.
+This move improves balance, strengthens legs, and opens inner thighs.
+Plus, the side hug adds a bit of intimacy to the pose.
+To recreate this pose, stand side by side facing the same direction, and wrap your inside arm around your partner's waist.
 Standing firmly on your inside leg, rotate your outside leg, bringing the sole of your foot to your ankle, calf, or thigh (not your knee).
 Lift your outside arm above you, or press your palms together to unite the pose.
-Hold the pose for 5 to 10 breaths on each side.
+Hold the pose for five to 10 breaths on each side.

-How to Do It: Sit cross-legged facing each other, knees overlapping.
+This move increases blood flow to the spinal disks to rejuvenate the back, enhances flexibility, and relieves tension.
+Performing this move is easier than it looks.
+Sit cross-legged facing each other, knees overlapping.
 Inhale, lengthen the spine, and twist to the right, reaching your right arm behind you.
 With your right hand, grab your partner's left wrist or hand, and vice versa.
-Exhale and pull gently; hold the pose for 3 breaths.
+Exhale and pull gently; hold the pose for three breaths.
 Release and reverse the twist.

-Seated Forward Bend with Back Bend, Part 1
+Seated Forward Bend with Back Bend, Part One

-Seated Forward Bend with Back Bend, Part 2
+Seated Forward Bend with Back Bend, Part Two

 Partner B, bend knees, feet flat on the floor.
 Partner A, start to fold forward, until you feel a gentle stretch.
 Partner B, move in the same direction, lying back on your partner and stepping your feet closer to you for support.
-Hold the pose for 3 to 5 breaths and then slowly return to the starting position.
+Hold the pose for three to five breaths and then slowly return to the starting position.
 Switch roles and repeat.

-Seated Forward Bend with Back Bend, Part 3
+Seated Forward Bend with Back Bend, Part Three

 This story originally appeared on Whole Living.